 Thanet Writers Research Asexuality

-Asexual: Someone who does not experience sexual attraction.
+Asexual: You do not experience sexual attraction.

 © 2018 Matthew Munson